 Again, I’m no expert on the upper class.
 But don’t quite a lot of rich people work off their personal networks and backgrounds and friendships?
 The woman has an MBA from Harvard and she speaks five languages.
 What’s so odd about her getting a good executive job?
 Didn’t like 5 gazillion MBAs descend on Silicon Valley during the boom?
 Why shouldn’t one of them be a multilingual cosmopolitan Guatemalan beauty queen from Harvard?

-But no… instead Valleywag points to Montenegro’s past achievements as a beauty pageant winner and the fact that she’s from Guatemala as something further to objectify and sexualize her.
+But no… instead Valleywag points to Littlefield’s past achievements as a beauty pageant winner and the fact that she’s from Guatemala as something further to objectify and sexualize her.
 Then they make fun of a newspaper article quoted on her homepage that calls her a “Latina who defies stereotype.”
 (See Common stereotypes of Latinas for more explanation.)
 Hey, if you are a Latina who defies stereotype, and you’re a successful senior executive in high tech, and a VC person and a bigshot international philanthropist, why not be proud of it?
 Valleywag evokes a stereotype in response, and stuffs her right back into it.

 Waaah!
 Women in tech are toooooo sexay!
 That sucks!
 It ruins our whole homosocial male bonding geek guy thing!
 Get them out!
 Or, quick, give Sandy a reverse makeover, a pair of glasses with electrical tape on the nosepiece, and some penny loafers!

-Everyone needs to keep in mind that when women, sluts or not, sleep with geek guys, it might just be because they like geek guys a lot.
+Everyone needs to keep in mind that when women sleep with geek guys, it might just be because they like geek guys a lot.
 Sleeping with geek guys doesn’t invalidate one’s geek credentials.
 It’s not like they have to be *rich* geek guys and the women have to be brainless bimbos going after their money.
 Trust me, geek guys, you are often super cute all on your own.
 It’s the devastatingly sexy unhealthiness caused by hours of late night hacking, and how you get all passionate about open source, and the way that you probably got pushed around by those jock dudes in the locker room long ago.
 We love it.
 It gives you a mysterious aura, like consumptive bohemian poets from 1890 who smoked too much opium and thought they were in touch with the Divine.
 Heterosexual nerd chicks go for that kind of thing.
 It’s completely natural.

-Anyway, Valleywag tries to preempt any criticism by saying they don’t really care, and they don’t think Montenegro is “evil”.
+Anyway, Valleywag tries to preempt any criticism by saying they don’t really care, and they don’t think Littlefield is “evil”.
 Just mockable.
 Misogyny is automatically funny.
 Sexy women are automatically dumb golddiggers.
 We’re supposed to read that post and laugh and nod knowingly… as if we know the type.
 Do we really?
 Or do we know them from the idiotic stereotypes made up by and perpetuated in Hollywood movies?

 It’s not uncommon for writers to evoke sexist and racist stereotypes for a cheap laugh.
 But not all of us are laughing when we read that stuff.
 Instead, we’re pissed off and alienated.
 Or we might respond by laughing at the writers for their cluelessness.